What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 2. Take care of a single plant

-When everything seems too much, a whole garden is too big.
+When everything seems too much, an entire garden is too big.

 - a basil pot